torisutansan1/README-files/README.md

 ## Conclusion
 In conclusion, I find that game theory is particularly useful for 2d array games like tic-tac-toe.
 I did not know how to implement alpha-beta pruning prior to solving this problem and I think this project allows me to further understand its important.
 I am also happy to experiment with the Minimax algorithm to create an efficient 3x3 game of tic-tac-toe that the player can play with a bot.

+In the future, I might create a parallel version of the minimax algorithm to play a game of tic-tac-toe.